islandora-community/IslandoraCon2023/index.md

 Additional information is being posted to this site on a continual basis.

+All of our events follow our [code of conduct](https://www.islandora.ca/code-of-conduct).

 ### Key Dates

 * March 20, 2023 - Early Bird registration & CfP opens